Željko Brkić

-Željko Brkić (Serbian Cyrillic: Жељко Бркић, born 9 July 1986) is a Serbian retired professional football goalkeeper.
+Željko Brkić (Serbian Cyrillic: Жељко Бркић, born 9 July 1986) is a Serbian retired footballer who played as a goalkeeper.

 Club career

 Early career in Serbia

 Brkić, playing in the goalkeeper position, started his career as a professional began at the club Indeks Novi Sad and Vojvodina, before playing professionally at Vojvodina.
 Brkić loaned him to Proleter Novi Sad in 2005, where he stayed for the club about two years.
 At Proleter Novi Sad, Brkić made thirty-one appearances.
 After his return from loan, Brkić made his debut for the club, in a 1–0 win over Napredak Kruševac on 2 September 2007.
 Since then, Brkić soon became a first-choice goalkeeper and soon became the club's captain.
 At the club, Brkić made a total of 117 appearances.

 Siena

 In the summer of 2011, Brkić left Serbia to join Italian side Udinese.
 Because Udinese ran out of non-EU registration quota for international signing (which Udinese had to buy one from other club) as well as the performance of Slovenian internationals Samir Handanović, Brkić was signed by Serie A club Siena in definitive deal from Vojvodina, which he would transfer back to Udine in a later time. (which just cost Siena for €20,000 as other fee.).

 On 11 September 2011, Brkić made his debut in a 0–0 draw against Catania, keeping his first clean sheet on his debut in Serie A. In October, following impressive performances with Siena, Brkić was linked with a move to English side Tottenham Hotspur.
 In response of a transfer speculation, however, Brkić told Serbian daily Sport that he is aware of the transfer rumour, but insists he is focusing at Siena.
 Brkić also says he is no rush of leaving the club and insists the move is not affecting his form.
 After a 2–0 loss against Milan on 17 December 2011 in which Brkić get a yellow card resulting a penalty, Brkić soon had an operation that kept him out for many months after fracturing his left fibula.
 A year on, Brkić spoke about his injury and find it difficult to come back to recover.
 In January 2012, Brkić was transferred back to Udinese for free and returned to Siena on a temporary deal also for free.
 During his injury, Siena used Gianluca Pegolo as first choice.
 Brkić played his first game since his injury on 22 April.
 In a 1–1 draw against Bologna on 25 April 2012, Brkić scored an own goal from an Alessandro Diamanti free kick, denying Siena a win.